 What does the perfect day in Coyoacán look like?
 Coffee in hand (from Coyote Specialty Coffee), stroll along leafy, cobbled streets past colorful homes, cafés, cute boutiques, brilliant murals, and lush parks.
 Then, brunch on chilaquiles at Los Amantes.
 Browse the colorful markets and stop by Frida’s house.
 And finally, spend the afternoon, people-watching in beautiful Plaza Hidalgo as it comes alive with music, laughter, and the aromas of street tacos and elote.
 And lastly, Los Danzantes is the perfect place for mezcal and traditional food in a beautiful setting… Or why not try out the busiest street food stall you can find?

 In Coyoacán, there are hidden gems to discover around every corner – the best way to explore Mexico’s City’s most romantic neighborhoods is on foot, meandering aimlessly.
+For me this is one of the best neighborhoods in Mexico City.

 Staying in Coyoacán